-This section describes the Treasury debt position and loan portfolio structure; It also reviews the debt repayment profile and provides information on the Treasury's investor base.
-Figure 3 shows developments in the Treasury's debt and debt ratio, net of pension liabilities, from 2009-2015, and outlines expected developments through 2021.
+This section describes the Treasury debt position and loan portfolio structure as of end-2016.
+It also reviews the debt repayment profile and provides information on the Treasury's investor base.
+Figure 3 shows developments in the Treasury's debt and debt ratio, net of pension liabilities, from 2009-2016, and outlines expected developments through 2022.
+It closes with a discussion of deviations from the fiscal plan presented this past spring.

-Treasury debt
+Developments in Treasury debt